ifeoluwasalami/kong-gateway-3.4/README.md

-# kong342-wallarm
+# kong34-wallarm

-Docker image with Kong 3.4.2-ubuntu and Wallarm 4.8.6
+Docker image with Kong-gateway 3.4-ubuntu and Wallarm 4.8.6

 Example of execution:
 ```